 Managing Depression and Getting Back on my Feet

-These torments got me so stressed up, such that by the time I finished college, I began suffering from anxiety that eventually led to really bad anxiety attacks and shortly after I was diagnosed with clinical depression.
+These torments got me so stressed, that by the time I finished college, I began suffering from anxiety that eventually led to really bad anxiety attacks and shortly after I was diagnosed with clinical depression.
 It is a more form of mental disorder than the normal depression.
 Since the first time that I the symptoms started, I’ve been in and out of the psych hospital for tens of times.
 There are many times that I harbor bad thought and even contemplate committing suicide.

 Most of the things changed and even our home was almost auction, were it not for the intervention of my uncle who intervened.
 He also has been trying all he can to help me as I battle the condition as also played a big role in helping my younger sister complete college.
 I also received a lot of support from the church who have always been with me in my battle with depression and always support and encourage me in any way that they can.

 My though one of my younger sister was almost getting married some years back, she decided against the decisions, because she feels the needs to take care of me.
 They have helped me a lot to realize myself and accept the condition which has been a positive move to help me in recovery.
 Currently I work at a flower shop which my siblings helped me put up.

 Many anxiety disorders, take a look at OCD for example, seriously impinge on a person’s daily life and activities.
 I believe that mental disorders should impede one form working.
 However, what matters more, is to provide love, compassion and care for the patients.
 You also need to let them understand and feel normal so that they too can take part in being productive people in the society.